-(e) Other corporate expenses include impairment charges, severance, facility action, and other costs.
+(e) Other corporate expenses include impairment charges, incentive charges related to equity investments, severance, facilities action, and other costs.

 RESULTS OF OPERATIONS

 Consolidated Results

 The following table summarizes our consolidated results for each of the periods presented.
 Unless otherwise indicated, all changes identified for the current period results represent comparisons to results for the prior corresponding fiscal period.